jeffwitz/Libusb-UVC/README.md

 python3 examples/uvc_inspect.py --vid 0x0408 --pid 0x5473 --verbose
 ```

-The script uses the new `UVCControlsManager` to print validated controls (including quirk names such as *LED Control*) and can still run probe/commit tests with `--probe-interface`, `--probe-format`, `--commit`, etc.
+The script uses the new `UVCControlsManager` to print validated controls (including quirk names such as *LED Control*) and can still run probe/commit tests with `--probe-interface`, `--probe-format`, `--commit`, etc. Add `--test-still` to try the first advertised still frame for each format (cycling through the published compression indices) and warn when a firmware returns empty payloads despite exposing descriptors.

 ### Capture a single frame